 Once the cauliflower is soft enough for a fork to slide in, it’s time to take it off the heat and drain.
 Do not overcook the cauliflower or the florets will start to fall apart, 10 or 15 minutes of boiling should be enough.

 Let the pieces cool down for a bit and prepare the breading ingredients in the meantime.
 I’m going with the most basic way, which is just eggs, flour and plain breadcrumbs.
+This is my preferred way of breading, whenever I’m about to deep fry anything, not just cauliflower.
 Don’t forget to season the eggs with salt and pepper.
 We are not using any other seasonings, so you can be generous here.

 The breading process is as simple as it gets.
 Coat the pieces in flour first, then dip them into the beaten eggs and finish it up with the breadcrumbs.
 My son always loves to help me with this, I guess he enjoys making some mess in the kitchen.
 I don’t complain though, some help is always welcome.

 Now it’s time to deep fry our cauliflower pieces.
 Heat up enough oil in a large pan, so even the largest pieces are at least halfway submerged in it.
-Do not aim for the maximum temperature, as the breadcrumbs would most likely burn.
+When deep frying cauliflower, especially the smaller pieces, do not aim for the maximum temperature, as the breadcrumbs would most likely burn.
 Medium high is perfect.

 I like to flip the pieces a few times, until I reach a more or less even golden brown color from both sides.
 Keep in mind that the cauliflower is cooked already, so we just need to fry the breading layer.